2010 All-Ireland Senior Camogie Championship

 The 2010 All-Ireland Senior Camogie Championship—known as the Gala All-Ireland Senior Camogie Championship for sponsorship reasons—is the high point of the 2010 season in the sport of camogie.
-It commenced on June 13, 2010 and ended with the final between Galway and Wexford on 12 September 2010 which Wexford won by 1-12 to 1-10.
+It commenced on June 13, 2010, and ended with the final between Galway and Wexford on 12 September 2010 which Wexford won by 1-12 to 1-10.
 Seven teams compete in the Senior Championship out of twenty-seven who competed overall in the Senior, Intermediate and Junior Championships.

 Structure

-The seven teams played one another once, and receive 2 points for a win, 1 point for a draw.
+The seven teams played one another once, and received 2 points for a win, 1 point for a draw.
 The top four teams then contested the semi-finals, in which both 2009 finalists were defeated, defending champions Cork by Galway by one point in a replay and 2009 finalists Kilkenny by National Camogie League 2010 champions Wexford.

 Finals

 For the first time since 2006 the finals did not share a billing with the All-Ireland Under 21 Hurling Championship.
 Instead the All Ireland Senior, Intermediate, and Junior championship finals were held on the same day.